rbuskens/spinnaker.github.io/hello-spinnaker/README.md

 ###Setup deb repo

 There are several options you can use to setup your private deb repo.
-This involves leveraging a tool to create the file structure and format for your .deb packages and serving them on the internet so they can be installed.
+This involves leveraging a tool to create the file structure and format for your .deb packages.
+You will also need to serve them publicly on the internet so they can be installed.

 #####deb-s3